Share this page:

 #6 Attend free UCAT seminars

-Getting direct guidance from someone who has taken the test, and knows the test inside out is also a great way to build confidence for the test.
+Getting direct guidance from someone who knows the test inside out is a great way to build confidence for the test.
 You can learn new strategies and shortcuts that you may not have realised on your own to boost your speed and accuracy.
 This type of guidance also helps to demystify all the complex parts of the test with near-impossible questions and puzzles.
-Usually we run sessions led by expert UCAT teachers walking students through the challenges and solutions for the test.
+We run sessions led by expert UCAT teachers walking students through the challenges and solutions for the test.

 Register for a free online Medical School Admissions seminar with UCAT sample question reviews and strategy give-aways.